 Organization that wish to host a student practicum will need to assign a field supervisor.
 The field supervisor’s role and responsibilities can be found here.

-Placements will run from September 2020 – December 2020 or December 2020 – April 2021.
+Placements may run full-time or part-time, and may take place over one or two terms.
+Placement terms will start in September 2021, January 2022 or May 2022.
 Organizations can reach out to get involved at any time should they have a placement vacancy.

 All social work students must complete a practicum in order to graduate with an accredited degree.
 In the current context, this has proven to be a challenge.